Every student is required to complete and submit a Researcher Development log of his or her activities outside their research studies.

 Transferable, generic skills are more general than those associated with your specific research topic.
 A full record of these will be useful for you in maintaining an accurate CV, and is also helpful that when the department makes bids to the University for funds for Researcher Development, it can demonstrate a good take-up of initiatives the Researcher Development Team and the Graduate Students Forum suggest.

 No information which identifies an individual will be supplied outside the University.

-Examples of transferable skills training which should be included are:
+Examples of researcher development training which should be included are:

 - attendance at lectures or courses, or less formal training, on: